magaudioso/email_gatherer/README.md

 -Git-everyone should make a practice push/commit -Download chrome driver (https://sites.google.com/chromium.org/driver/downloads?authuser=0) -Input path of where the executable is located; mapped into the correct variable in the python script

+#Next Goals ---
+---Figure out a way to pump this list of LinkedIn URLs into Apollo or some other email scraping software